HirbodBehnam/RedditDownloaderBot/README.md

 ## Disable Post Link

-You can disable the post link shown in the caption by setting the following variable:
+The post link is included in the caption by default.
+You can disable it by setting the following environment variable:

 ```bash
 DISABLE_LINK_IN_CAPTION: "true"